 The deacons are working on a system to provide help to those who are debilitated because of the pandemic.
 It is biblical that our relatives provide help in the first instance but the church family also looks after one another.
-We will provide more information in due course and will ask for expressions of interest in offering help.
+Our regular email also contains more information about care for those in this situation.

 Lastly, let us remember that the Lord is in control.
 Consider these words from Keith Mathison: